 There are many benefits to using a WBS.
 For example, it:

-- Provides the basis for estimating staff, cost, and time
+- Provides the basis for estimating staff, cost, time and physical resources.

 How to Create a Work Breakdown Structure

-Even if you’ve never created a WBS or worked with one before, learning all about it can be a valuable asset that you can use to make yourself a more effective project manager.
+The scope statement, WBS and WBS Dictionary make up a project’s scope management baseline.
+So, even if you’ve never created a WBS or worked with one before, learning all about it is an asset to being more effective.

-A Work Breakdown Structure can improve efficiency, it can help you plan a project much more effectively, and it can be a useful tool that can help you successfully complete any project, so it’s definitely worth taking the time to implement it into your workflow.
-You can also learn more about the WBS by listening to Rita Mulcahy’s take.
+A Work Breakdown Structure can improve efficiency, it can help you plan a project much more effectively, and it can be a useful tool that can help you successfully complete any project, so it’s worth taking the time to use it on your projects.
+You can also learn more about the WBS and the WBS Dictionary by listening to Rita Mulcahy’s take.